philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 # I live in

 I live in a third-world country.
 Motorcycles are the go-to vehicles here.
-It's:
+They're:

 1. Cheap
 2. Tad less traffic pain
 3. You get to smell your surroundings (exhaust smoke yum)

 And so I tried learning one.
 I was commuting to uni before this, so I decided I would finally let my sanity back by saying _sayonara_ to all the packed and **_shtingky_** jeepneys.